 Today, the castle constitutes a memory of the far glorious days when warriors were battling and the place was full of activity.
 It is certainly a place worth visiting, not only because of its glorious days, but also because amongst the ruins, archeologists have found remnants of the mansions from the Byzantine era.

-Topics: Historic buildings, History, Monuments in Rhodes
+Topics: Medieval, Monuments in Rhodes

 The castle of Asklipio (Asklepieion) was built in 1479 by Grand Master D'Aubusson at the site of an ancient lighthouse.
 In the Byzantine period, during the time of the Knights, the castle also offered the inhabitants of the surrounding villages protection against enemy attacks.